fastify/fastify-basic-auth/README.md

 ### `utf8` <Boolean> (optional, default: true)

-User-ids or passwords containing characters outside the US-ASCII character repertoire will cause interoperability issues, unless both communication partners agree on what character encoding scheme is to be used.
+User-ids or passwords containing characters outside the US-ASCII character set will cause interoperability issues, unless both communication partners agree on what character encoding scheme is to be used.
 If utf8 is set to true the server will send the 'charset' parameter to indicate a preference of "UTF-8", increasing the probability that